rabbibotton/clog-the-manual/README.md

 * Looking for: As few markup features as possible and no fewer, nice layout, ease of deployment of system on client platforms.
 * Long term goal: Support minimum amount of markdown on the github repo that can eventually be imported into a CLOG based wiki (already under development).
 * Still need to do a bit of testing against Retext and other options.

+STATUS: Dec 01, 2025
+* Mkdocs + Material is probably the best choice.
+* Right now "mkdoc sever" has a bug that does not allow for a served document to be automatically updated, this will cause anyone wanting to help great frustration
+* The issue is with the latest "click" package that pip installs, as per: https://github.com/squidfunk/mkdocs-material/issues/8478
+* The temp workaround is "mkdocs serve --livereload"
+* This should be fixed soon.
+Setting up initial doc structure for testing locally now.
+Looking to make it look nice by default so users can just add docs just by adding some markdown.